Convenient Imaging Services

 Fluoroscopy

 Fluoroscopy and X-rays both use small doses of radiation to take internal images of the body.
-X-rays are still pictures, while fluoroscopy procedures produce live pictures on a computer screen.
+X-rays are still images, while fluoroscopy produces live images on a computer screen.
+Fluoroscopy services are available in Carrollton, at the Pavilion and the Hospital, and at Villa Rica.

 Gastrointestinal Imaging